aditmodhvadia/Flappy-Bird/README.md

 ### Prerequisites

-Download libgdx setup application from [BadLogicGames](https://libgdx.badlogicgames.com/download.html) if you want to setup a new prject, otherwise just clone the repo
+Download libgdx setup application from [BadLogicGames](https://libgdx.badlogicgames.com/download.html) if you want to setup a new project, otherwise just clone the repo

 ### Installing